jeffbass/yin-yang-ranch/README.rst

 Contributing
 ============
 The **yin-yang-ranch** projects are in very early development and testing.
-I welcome questions, open issues and pull requests, but because the programs are still evolving, it is best to open a pull request with some discussion before submitting code changes.
-Open an issue to ask a question about the project.
+I welcome questions and comments.
+The easiest way to make a comment or ask a question about the project is to open an issue.

 Acknowledgments and Thank Yous
 ==============================